dezeraecox-manuscripts/basic/README.md

 ## Creating a New Article

-You can use this as a template to create an article for an AFT journal.
+You can use this as a template to create a basic scientific article.
 To do this, use the following command:

 ```bash
 quarto use template dezeraecox-manuscripts/basic
 ```

-This will install the extension and create an example qmd file and bibiography that you can use as a starting place for your article.
+This will install the extension and create an example qmd file (```template.qmd```) and bibiography that you can use as a starting place for your article.
+For more guidance on customising these files, find the Quarto documentation [here](https://quarto.org/docs/authoring/footnotes-and-citations.html).

 ## Installation For Existing Document